 - All students must use the time clock by his/herself.
-It's unlawful to clock in/out for someone else. - Students will use biometrics to clock in and out - If you fail to clock in or out, you will only receive hours for the documented time. - It is your responsibility to notify staff if you believe the time clock failed to accept your key fob. - State law requires you must wear your name badge at all times.
+It is unlawful to clock in/out for someone else. - Students will use biometrics to clock in and out - If you fail to clock in or out, you will only receive hours for the documented time. - It is your responsibility to notify staff if you believe the time clock failed - State law requires you to wear your name badge at all times.
 If your badge is lost or stolen, please report it to staff immediately.
 Do not decorate your badge or lanyard.
 You will be charged a \$10 fee for any replacement badges.